Steven Tyler: Formation and success of Aerosmith (1970–1978)

 Aerosmith signed with Columbia in mid-1972 for a reported $125,000 and recorded their debut album, Aerosmith.
 Released in January 1973, the album peaked at number 166.
 The album was straightforward rock and roll with well-defined blues influences, laying the groundwork for Aerosmith's signature blues rock sound.
 Although the highest-charting single from the album was "Dream On" at number 59, several tracks, such as "Mama Kin" and "Walkin' the Dog", would become staples of the band's live shows, and received airplay on rock radio.
 The album reached gold status initially, eventually went on to sell two million copies, and was certified double platinum after the band reached mainstream success over a decade later.
 After constant touring, the band released their second album, Get Your Wings in 1974, the first of a string of multi-platinum albums produced by Jack Douglas.
 This album included the rock radio hits "Same Old Song and Dance" and "Train Kept A-Rollin'", a cover done previously by the Yardbirds.

 In 1975, Aerosmith released their third album, Toys in the Attic.
-Originally derided as Rolling Stones knockoffs in part due to the physical resemblance between Tyler and Mick Jagger, Toys in the Attic showed that Aerosmith was a unique and talented band in their own right.
+Similarly to fellow Leber-Krebs act New York Dolls, Aerosmith had been derided by music critics as Rolling Stones knockoffs, in part due to the physical resemblance between Tyler and Mick Jagger, Toys in the Attic showed that Aerosmith was a unique and talented band in their own right.
 Toys in the Attic was an immediate success, starting with the single "Sweet Emotion", which became the band's first Top 40 hit.
 This was followed by a successful re-release of "Dream On" which hit No. 6, becoming their best charting single of the 1970s.
 "Walk This Way", re-released in 1976, reached the Top 10 in early 1977.

 In 1976, Aerosmith's fourth album, Rocks, was released.
 Music historian Greg Prato described it as "captur[ing] Aerosmith at their most raw and rocking".
 It went platinum swiftly and featured two Top 40 hits, "Last Child" and "Back in the Saddle", as well as the ballad "Home Tonight", which also charted.

 In 1977, Aerosmith released their fifth album, Draw the Line.
 Its recording was affected by the band's excesses, but several of its songs nevertheless became fan favourites.
 The title track charted just shy of the Top 40 and remains a live staple, and "Kings and Queens" also charted.
 Additionally, the track "Bright Light Fright" was the first Aerosmith song to feature a song without Tyler on lead vocals, with lead guitarist Perry instead taking the reins due to Tyler's lack of enthusiasm for the song.